Premium Saver Group Supplemental Insurance Life Raft Logo

 About the Author

-Kim White is the Broker Services Project Manager with the Morgan White Group.
-She has over 5 years’ experience in the insurance industry.
+Kim White is the Project Manager for MWG Broker Services, a division of Morgan White Group.
+She has over 10 years experience in the insurance industry.
 She is responsible for the Broker Services quarterly newsletter and other marketing materials for agents and brokers.